haminotty21/Orbital-Propagator/README.md

 The table below is the orbital elements calculated from the starting radius and velocity vectors for Oumouamoua and Borisov

 ![Orbital Element Table](https://user-images.githubusercontent.com/92574647/221440324-e1560409-11a3-4edb-8223-ac58d8d3db62.PNG)

+Given that the eccentricity of both orbits are greater than one, the trajectory for Oumouamoua and Borisov are interstellar orbits.

+I would think that these mission would not be the most realistic due to their margin for error.
+In most cases, the arrival window for each departure time is very small.
+If I had to pick a mission to pick, I would pick the rendezvous mission for Borisov.
+They seems to much a lot more available arrival dates with an acceptable delta V expenditure for each departure dates.
+This means that the mission could have “hiccups” and still be achievable my secondary thrust inputs to adjust the rendezvous arrival time.